Security & Encryption

 Layer 2: Key Protection at Rest

 Workspace keys themselves are encrypted before being stored in our database.
-This means our database contains encrypted keys protecting encrypted data — two independent barriers, not one.
+This means our database contains encrypted keys protecting encrypted data — two barriers against an attacker who reaches the database alone.
+Note that both barriers are ours: the keys that unwrap workspace keys are held by us, so this raises the cost of an external compromise, not our own ability to decrypt.

 Layer 3: Device-Bound Key Delivery